varmox/ygeonline/content/post/k8s-rbac.md

 ---
-title: "RBAC on VKS" # Title of the blog post.
+title: "[Guide] RBAC on VKS" # Title of the blog post.
 date: 2024-12-08T12:29:05+01:00 # Date of post creation.
-description: "Article description." # Description used for search engine.
+description: "RBAC on vSphere Kubernetes Service" # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: true # Controls if a table of contents should be generated for first-level links automatically.